sRawiz/Quizz-App/README.md

-# Quizz App
+# Quiz App

-This is my second flutter app!
+This is a simple "Quiz App" built with Flutter!